 This program demonstrates how users may customize FormattingString styles.
 Accepting a string style, such as "bold" or "bright_red" as the first argument, all subsequent arguments are displayed by the given style.
 This shows how a program could provide user-customizable compound formatting names to configure a program's styling.

 3.6 worms.py

 https://github.com/jquast/blessed/blob/master/bin/worms.py

 This program demonstrates how an interactive game could be made with blessed.
-It is designed after the class game of WORMS.BAS, distributed with early Microsoft Q-BASIC for PC-DOS, and later more popularly known as "snake" as it was named on early mobile platforms.
+It is similar to NIBBLES.BAS or "snake" of early mobile platforms.